 The ProtoSound® squeaking brake feature also has the ability to simulate the squeal of wheel flanges when your train enters a curve at high speeds.
 The same brake squealing sound plays, but you don't need to reduce the transformer throttle to activate the squealing sounds.
 To play the squealing sounds as wheel flange sounds, trigger the brake feature using either method 1 or 2 above.
 Once triggered set the transformer throttle setting at 14 volts or higher.
-As your engine enters a curve (or anywhere on the layout) quickly "flick" your transformer to release a short DC signal that ProtoSounds® reads as an indicator to activate the brake sounds.
+As your engine enters a curve (or anywhere on the layout) quickly "flick" your transformer whistle button about half way.
+This "flicking" action causes the transformer to release a short DC signal that ProtoSounds® reads as an indicator to activate the brake sounds.
 The engine won't slow down even though the sounds play.
 This simulates the wheel flange squeal of a train traveling through a turn too quickly.